“High fees, large incumbents, and a $400B+ market are under attack by a slew of remittance startups.”

 So TransferWise has received the most funding so far, then Remitly, and WorldRemit.
 Azimo has received the least amount.

-Let’s now compare amounts of funding with valuations for these startups and the revenue multiples vs. industry incumbents:
+Let’s now compare amounts of funding with valuations for these startups and the revenue multiples vs. industry incumbents.
+For startups, keep in mind that valuations were given during different stages of scaling cycle, hence, multiples are not always comparable (more on that later):

 So why do investors value and fund these startups so differently?
 What could explain such variability among four almost identical mobile apps on the same mission to “disrupt” banks and incumbents?
 Let’s consider the same funding data but on a different timeline – years since the seed round: